Xriuk/NeatMapper/docs/advanced-options/mappers-capabilities.md

 parent: "Advanced options"
 ---

+# Test types

-You can check if a mapper/matcher/projector supports a map for two given types by using the extension methods.
+You can check if a mapper/matcher/projector supports a map for two given types by using the methods.

 `IMapper`: